genevate/style_guides/programming/languages/ruby/ruby.md

     - $> - Output destination of Kernel.print and Kernel.printf.
 Alias: $DEFAULT_OUTPUT.
 Default: $stdout.
     - $_ - Last input line of string by gets or readline.
 Alias: $LAST_READ_LINE.
     - $0 - Name of the script being executed.
 Alias: $PROGRAM_NAME.
     - $- - Command line arguments given for script.
-Alias: ARGV.
+Alias: $ARGV.
     - $$ - Ruby process number of current script.
-Alias: $PID.
+Alias: $PROCESS_ID or $PID.
     - $? - Status of the last executed child process.
 Alias: $CHILD_STATUS.
     - $: - Load path for scripts and binary modules via load or require.
 Alias: $LOAD_PATH.
     - $" - Array of module names as loaded by require.
 Alias: $LOADED_FEATURES.